anfelespitia/NM-React/README.md

 # My Reads project
-This is the repository that contains the code for The MyReads app.
+This is the repository that contains the code for Neighborhood map (react) .
 This app is built as the out of class project for Udacity's Nanodegree Front-End Web Developer.

 ## Project description

-The aim of this application is to allow the user to keep track of their own personal library.
-It includes a list of the books that are already in their possession or those in their wishlist.
-Each of these books will be grouped in three _shelves_ depending on their status:

-* Currently reading
-* Want to read
-* Read

-The user will be able to change a book status anytime, as well as add new titles to their collection or remove items from their library.
+This is a single-page application built using React featuring a map of my neighborhood.
+Functionality of this application includes: map markers to identify popular locations, a search function to easily discover these locations, and a list view to support simple browsing of all locations.
+I then implemented Foursquare's API to provide additional information about each of these locations.

 ## Table of Contents